rawziNael/Reading-Notes/Read01.md

 - Instance Variables (Non-Static Fields):

 Instance variables are created when an object is created with the use of the keyword 'new' and destroyed when the object is destroyed.
 - Class Variables (Static Fields):
 Static variables are created when the program starts and destroyed when the program stops.
+- Local Variables:
+A variable defined within a block or method or constructor is called a local variable.
+- Parameters:
+The important thing to remember is that parameters are always classified as "variables" not "fields".